ImmanuelShin/Gallery-of-Horns/README.md

 Estimate of time needed to complete: 3 hours.

-Start time:
+Start time: 1:55 pm

-Finish time:
+Finish time: 2:33 pm

-Actual time needed to complete:
+Actual time needed to complete: 38 minutes.
+(The fuzzy search is rudimentary.
+Would take me longer to do a better one)